codemerything/thequizapp/README.md

 i - Click the `Pull request` in your forked repo to navigate to the Pull request tab.

 ii - You should see the `New pull request` button.
-Proceed with `Step 4`

-<li> Click on the button “Compare and Pull Request” / "New pull request" .</li>
+<li> Click the branch you want to commit to "Compare across forks"; The *base* repository should be the main repository, the base branch should be the ideal branch.</li>
-<li> You should be prompted to a new page, click `Create pull request` button in that new page.
-Confirm with the image below.</li>
+<li> You should be prompted to a new page, click `Create pull request` button in that new page.</li>
 </ol>